Aurora (Sleeping Beauty)

-Aurora is based on the princess in Charles Perrault's fairy tale "Sleeping Beauty", as well as the heroine who appears in the Brothers Grimm's retelling of the story, "Little Briar Rose".
+Aurora is based on the princess in Charles Perrault's fairy tale "Sleeping Beauty".
+Some elements, such as her name, are derived from the ballet The Sleeping Beauty by Pyotr Ilyich Tchaikovsky.

 For several years, Walt Disney had struggled to find a suitable actress to voice the princess and nearly abandoned the film entirely until Costa was discovered by composer Walter Schumann.
 However, Costa's southern accent nearly cost her the role until she proved that she could sustain a British accent for the duration of the film.
 In order to accommodate the film's unprecedentedly detailed backgrounds, Aurora's refined design demanded more effort than had ever been spent on an animated character before, with the animators drawing inspiration from Art Nouveau.
 Animated by Marc Davis, Aurora's slender physique was inspired by actress Audrey Hepburn.
 With only 18 lines of dialogue and equally few minutes of screen time, the character speaks less than any speaking main character in a feature-length Disney animated film.